 Gyms and fitness centers advertise different plans and offers, hoping to convince people to go to their specific gym or take a specific class; that’s where ClassPass differs from standard workout apps.

 ClassPass offers a certain flexibility that standard studios are unable to offer: the flexibility to bounce between studios and to even get some of those workouts on consumers’ phones, through video workouts.
+Video workouts can be used for alternative workouts in one’s home gym.

 The third-party app lets you book workout classes with a multitude of studios all through one app.
 A ClassPass membership gives you access to hundreds of studios and thousands of classes in your city — everything from barre to kickboxing to hot yoga to cycling classes.
 It’s as close to limitless as a selection of workout classes can get.